Study: Half of All Presidents Suffered From Mental Illness

 The authors of the study concluded that 24% percent of presidents met the diagnostic criteria for depression, including James Madison, John Quincy Adams, Franklin Pierce, Abraham Lincoln, and Calvin Coolidge.
 (Depression seemed to ease for the group about a century ago, coincidently, around the time electricity and indoor plumbing swept the nation.
 I’m not saying the two are connected but I have my suspicions.)

 Davidson and his team also found evidence of anxiety disorders, ranging from social phobia to generalized anxiety disorder, among 8% of the presidents, including Thomas Jefferson, Ulysses S. Grant, Coolidge, and Woodrow Wilson.

 More seriously, the team concluded that 8% of presidents had signs of bipolar disorder, Lyndon Johnson and Theodore Roosevelt among them.
 Indeed, Theodore Roosevelt’s decision to go on a two-year expedition of unexplored areas of the Amazon smacks of manic thinking.
 (Only 16 of the 19 expedition members survived the ordeal.)

 Finally, 8% of the presidents studied exhibited evidence of alcohol abuse or dependence.
-Pierce died of cirrhosis of the liver; Grant was once allegedly so drunk he fell of his horse during a military parade in New Orleans; and Nixon was once unable to take a rather important phone call from the British Prime Minister because he was “loaded."
+Pierce died of cirrhosis of the liver; Grant was once allegedly so drunk he fell off his horse during a military parade in New Orleans, and Nixon was once unable to take a rather important phone call from the British Prime Minister because he was “loaded."

 Numerous other presidents had physical conditions that can have a severe impact on psychological functioning.
 Taft, for example, had sleep apnea, which is associated with declines in cognitive functioning across the board, and most famously, some scholars now believe that Ronald Reagan showed early signs of Alzheimer’s while still in office.